alpacahq/user-docs/content/trading-on-alpaca/orders.md

 other corporate action.
 - If the take-profit order is partially filled, the stop-loss order will be adjusted to the remaining quantity.
-- Order replacement is not supported.
+- Order replacement (PATCH /v2/orders) is not supported yet.

 Each order of the group is reported as an independent order in GET /v2/orders endpoint.
 But if you specify additional parameter nested=true, the order response will nest